ThePhD/future_cxx/papers/source/C - char16_t & char32_t string literals shall be UTF-16 & UTF-32.md

 <div class="text-center">
 <h6>Abstract:</h6>
 <p>
 This paper closes a as-yet unused degree of freedom in string literal representations.
-We observe that wide string literals and narrow string literals provide the implementation-definedness that vendors need for choosing an arbitrary representation, and that no vendor (that we currently know of) has taken advantage of such functionality for char16_t and char32_t string literals.
+We observe that wide string literals and narrow string literals provide the implementation-defined flexibility that vendors need for choosing an arbitrary representation, and that no vendor (that we currently know of) has taken advantage of such functionality for char16_t and char32_t string literals.
 Therefore, we are hoping to settle on UTF-16 and UTF-32 for char16_t literals, similar to have u8-string literals are defined to be UTF-8.
 </p>
 </div>